MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/use-content-center-site.md

 ### Learn about model types

-Learn about three types of models, and see how you can use them to resolve business issues for search, business processes, compliance, and others.
+Learn about three types of models, and see how you can use them to resolve business issues for search, business processes, compliance, and more.

 ### Take an interactive tour to create a model

 See how to build a document understanding model in the models library, and then enable a pretrained sample model.

-### SharePoint Syntex in 6 simple steps
+### SharePoint Syntex in six simple steps

 Begin with a content center, and then learn step-by-step how to create models to identify, classify, and extract the information you need.